top of page

 Pretty much all the commercial nHA toothpaste on the market is going to be 10% or below.
 While there isn’t usually a strict “ban” against higher concentrations, exceeding 10% could trigger regulatory scrutiny or require additional safety testing and approvals before a product can be marketed.

 Additionally, there is some debate as to what the most effective concentration is.
 Research indicates that toothpaste formulations containing nHA at concentrations lower than 10% may be less effective in remineralizing enamel and reducing tooth sensitivity (1,2, 3, 4).
-However, there is also research indicating that lower concentrations may be effective as well (1, 2), especially if the source of the nHA is NanoXIM (as low as 3%) (1, 2).
+However, there is also research indicating that lower concentrations may be just as effective as well (1, 2), especially if the source of the nHA is NanoXIM (as low as 3%) (1, 2, 3).

 *If you are prone to cavities, then there is a deeper root cause that is worth evaluation.
 I recommend a consult with an airway focused dentist.